Building Your First JavaScript Game

 It’s also a good idea to have others test your game.
 They can provide invaluable feedback and spot issues you may have missed.

-Once testing is complete, it’s time to deploy your game.
+Once testing is complete, it is time to deploy your game.
 There are several options for deployment, which vary based on your specific needs and goals.
 You might deploy to a personal website, use a cloud service like Amazon Web Services or Microsoft Azure, or submit it to online game portals.

 To prepare for deployment, first, you might want to optimize your code by: